awnumar/memguard/README.md

 If the guard pages are accessed, the process will crash with a `SIGSEGV`.
 If the canary is found to have been edited, the process will panic.
 If anything goes wrong with protected memory, the process will also panic.

+This setup protects against both buffer overflows and underflows, and the swapping of sensitive memory to disk.

 For a complete API reference, refer to [godoc](https://godoc.org/github.com/libeclipse/memguard).